Performance

 Permission checks are fully parallelizable since each check is independent:

-At 12 parallel workers, throughput increases ~4x compared to sequential checks.
+At 12 parallel workers, throughput increases approximately 3-4x compared to sequential checks, demonstrating excellent concurrency characteristics for high-load scenarios.

 Caching